matiaslindgren/c-stuff/src/tools/README.md

 - [dataset homepage](https://www.cs.toronto.edu/~kriz/cifar.html), last accessed 2024-06-01
 - download the `.tar.gz` file from [here](https://www.cs.toronto.edu/~kriz/cifar-10-binary.tar.gz) and uncompress into a directory, for example `cifar-10`.
-- after extraction, it should look like this
+- after extraction, the directory should look like this
 ```
 cifar-10
 ├── batches.meta.txt